The best community and culture events in Los Angeles this week

-From an art exhibit to an open house, there's plenty to do when it comes to community and cultural events coming up in Los Angeles this week.
+From a performance about the meaning of home to a discussion of the future of politics in California, there's plenty to do when it comes to community and cultural events coming up in Los Angeles this week.
 Read on for a rundown.

 Hoodline offers data-driven analysis of local happenings and trends across cities.
 Links included in this article may earn Hoodline a commission on clicks and transactions.